tim-shand/homelab-onprem/README.md

 - **Azure**
   - Platform Landing Zone _(TO BE DEPLOYED)_.
-  - Identity platform (Entra ID) for Service Principals used in automation.
+  - Identity platform (Entra ID) for Service Principals used in automation workflows.
 - **Cloudflare**
   - Several DNS zones are configured in Cloudflare, and used for various projects.
 - **Github**
   - Housing the project and providing code repository.
   - Github Actions for automation pipelines _(considering migration to Azure DevOps)_.

-## :dna: Deployment Tool Set
+## :hammer_and_wrench: Deployment Tool Set

 - **Infrastructre-as-Code (IaC)**
   - **[Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/)** _(DECOM)_